 Solar is NOT dead.
 Long live solar

 Net Metering means that any power you produce and share with your electric company will be available to you for use anytime later that year.
 It doesn’t matter when you make the power or when you use it.
 You just share power back and forth with your electric provider, and they figure out the rest in the background.

 Net Metering made solar very straight-forward, but it couldn’t last forever.
 Net Metering didn’t provide much incentive to think about how you use power and how to match that to when you produce it.
 Continued indefinitely, Net Metering would have led to large disparities between when power is made and when it is needed on the grid, which could cause stability and price problems for everyone on the grid.
 New agreements are needed now that solar has begun to have a real presence on the grid.
 The change is incentivizing people to pay more attention to their own power usage habits and build systems to match their lifestyle.

-Another common way to match production with usage needs is through batteries.
-We’ve been using batteries to store solar energy for use for years, but new batteries from companies like LG, Tabuchi, and Tesla have recently come onto the US market that have increased their appeal substantially.
+Another common way to match production with energy usage needs is through batteries.
+We’ve been using solar battery systems to store solar energy for use for years, but new batteries from companies like LG, Tabuchi, and Tesla Powerwall have recently come onto the US market that has increased their appeal substantially.
 Using batteries, we can ensure that your solar energy gets delivered to you when it helps lower your bill the most.
 These battery systems also provide backup power if the grid ever goes down, giving you extra insurance that you can keep the lights on and the fridge cold indefinitely in an emergency.

 At SouthFace Solar, we knew these changes were coming and we prepared extensively.
 We’ve developed new software in house to analyze your energy usage.
-We build a model of your actual usage based on however much detail you want to share, then we can simulate different equipment and compare rate plans to find the best combination that fits your goals and your budget.
+We build a model of your actual usage based on however much detail you want to share, then we can simulate different equipment and compare rate plans to find the best combination that fits your energy goals and your budget.
 We can also work with many of the smart-home energy tools like wifi thermostats and energy analyzers to get into the details of where your energy is going and how you can take control.
 In many cases, we can lower your bill without sacrificing comfort or convenience by finding you a better rate or by showing you where energy is being wasted.

 These new tools have allowed us to continue offering fantastic service to our APS customers since the change.
 Our new tools have also enabled us to help SRP customers.
 SRP changed their solar rates a few years ago.
 At the time, the rates SRP chose to offer to solar customers made it difficult to predict savings.
 We designed our software to be flexible enough to work with any rate structure.
 With flexible software, smarter equipment, and better batteries, we can offer you substantial savings on your electric bill no matter who your provider is.